phatak-dev/blog/_posts/2020-03-20-test-containers-scala.md

 ---
 layout: post
-title: "Scala Integration Testing with TestContainers Library" date : 2020-03-16
+title: "Scala Integration Testing with TestContainers Library" date : 2020-03-20
 categories: scala testing
 ---
-Many of the times when we write Scala unit test cases, we need access to external services like databases, redis etc. Even though mocking works well for most of the cases, it's the not the same thing.
-So it will be desirable to write test cases against the actual service.
+Many of the times when we write Scala unit test cases, we need access to external services like databases, caches etc. Even though mocking works well for most of the cases, it's the not the same thing.
+So it will be desirable to write test cases against the actual services.
 These test cases are known as integration test cases.

 ## Challenge with Integration Test Cases
 One of the biggest challenge with integration test case is to setup the environment correctly.
-For example, if we need to write test cases again Mysql we need to setup the database and connection etc. Making it available every developer's environment including CI (Continours Integration) environments is tricky.
-This is one of the reasons where integration test are only in CI environments.
-But this discourages indivisual developers to write them and cycle of the writing and checking becomes longer.
+For example, if we need to write test cases again Mysql we need to setup the database and connection etc. Making it available for every developer's environment including CI (continuous Integration) is tricky.
+This is one of the reasons where integration test are run only in CI environments.
+But this discourages individual developers to write them and test them in their local environments.

 ## Docker Based Environments
 In recent years, using docker for setting up environment is becoming popular.
-Most of the databases, caches make their tools as docker image.
-So most of the times CI tools will be setup using docker images.
+Most of the databases, caches make their tools available as docker images.
+Most of the times CI tools will be setup using docker images.
 So if we need Mysql in CI, we will run the Mysql docker container.

-This still doens't help in running these test cases in local machine.
+This still doesn't help in running these test cases in local machine.
 Expecting every developer to run the containers with right setup is not ideal.
 So most of these setup will be limited to CI systems.

 ## Automating Docker Environment Setup

-What if we can automate this docker based setup where the indivsual developer doesn't need to worry about the same?
-This makes integration tests as easy as unit test cases as the developer doens't need to worry about setting up environments.
+What if we can automate this docker based setup where the individual developer doesn't need to worry about the same?
+This makes integration tests as easy as unit test cases as the developer doesn't need to worry about setting up environments.
 Also now local and CI systems will behave exactly same.

-That's what **testcontainers** library tries to do.
+That's what **testcontainers** library helps to do.

 ## Test Containers Library